 - Consciously look at ways to implement the suggestions in this article.

-If you are a genuine CEO or senior executive and would like to try executive coaching, I would be happy to offer you several complimentary coaching sessions.
-Click the button below to schedule our first call:
+If you are a genuine CEO or senior executive and would like to try executive coaching, I would be happy to offer you three complimentary coaching sessions.
+Click to schedule our first call.

 A Quick Meeting Management Self-Assessment